 Rights of Nature laws were written into the national constitution in Ecuador in 2008 and are currently being considered at the national level in Sweden.
 Rivers and forests have been given legal standing in Columbia, Boliva, India, Nepal, New Zealand and the US.
 Lake Erie, OH, was given legal standing in March 2019 and the Yukon River, CA in September 2019.
 Asheville’s Climate Bill of Rights will give the Rights of Nature to ecosystems within the City of Asheville.

 Support what we’re doing and make a donation today

 Our Board of Directors

-Secretary: Kat Houghton Ph.D.
+Co-Founder & President: Kat Houghton Ph.D.

 Kat is a psychologist committed to cultural change through facilitating personal transformation.
 Kat worked for 15 years with families of children with autism dedicated to changing within-family cultures from those of despair, or the drive to “fix” autism, to that of a deep appreciation of different world views and a focus on building bridges with empathy to communication.
-Kat’s doctoral work offered an alternative framework for autism intervention research grounded in dynamic systems theory and produced a group training program for parents of children with autism in underserved communities.
-The training program is currently in use in Argentina and Poland.

 Since 2009, Kat has been running the software company, ilumivu.com, that provides wearable, mobile and web systems to psychologists and behavioral health researchers.
 These systems are part of the technological disruption of psychology that is allowing, for the first time, the systematic study of people in their natural environments, acknowledging the interconnectedness of humans with the rest of the world and the complexity of factors influencing individual behavior.
 Kat was instrumental in founding the Asheville Community Rights Movement which is moving towards local legislation to assert rights for self-governance and the rights of nature; a crucial step in dismantling corporate rule.